 In 1953, the IAAO professional designation program began with only one designation, the Certified Assessment Evaluator (CAE).
 The CAE designation was created for real and personal property appraisers, mass appraisers and assessment administrators.
 It remains today as the premier designation in the field of assessment administration.
 A lower level "specialist" professional designation, the Residential Evaluation Specialist (RES) designation, was instituted in 1978.
 This designation is for real property appraisers and mass appraisers specializing in residential appraisal.
-The other "specialist" professional designations on the RES level are the Cadastral Mapping Specialist (CMS), the Personal Property Specialist (PPS) and the Assessment Administration Specializing in developing and maintaining a cadastral mapping system.
+The other "specialist" professional designations on the RES level are the Cadastral Mapping Specialist (CMS), the Personal Property Specialist (PPS) and the Assessment Administration Specialist (AAS).
+The CMS began in 1989 and is designed for assessing officers and others specializing in developing and maintaining a cadastral mapping system.
 The PPS was instituted in 1991 and is designed for assessors and appraisers specializing in the valuation of business personal property or personal property assessment administration.
 In 1995, the IAAO approved a fourth "specialist" designation, the Assessment Administration Specialist (AAS), for administrators.